gabriellegall/dbt_netsuite/README.md

 - Deleted transaction are physically deleted from NetSuite transaction table (hard delete) and should therefore be deleted from the datawarehouse as well during the incremental update.
 An audit table called 'deleted_records' lists all transactions physically deleted from NetSuite and can be used to perform this operation.
 - Deleted transaction_lines are also physically deleted from NetSuite transaction_line table (hard delete) and should therefore be deleted from the datawarehouse as well during the incremental update.
 Since a deleted transaction_line automatically updates the date of last update at a transaction level, performing a DELETE + INSERT operation at a transaction level will automatically solve this problem.

+# Data architecture
+The datawarehouse is structure through several layers :
+- stg: staging of the raw data.
+This table is expected to a an exact copy of NetSuite data.
+In the modern data stack, the stg layer is automatically updated using a dedicated tool like Fivetran or Stitch.
+- 'prep': intermediate layer to perform any technical transformation.
+SQL Server does not support nested CTEs, so intermediate calculations should be materialized as views.
+- 'scd': historization of the requirement elements (typically dimensions) using Dbt snapshots
+- 'dwh': storage of all the NetSuite transaction and transaction lines data (facts) in a normalized manner.
+Update of this table is incremental since it covers 100% of the NetSuite data. monthly historized transaction lines are also stored in this layer since storing them as Dbt snapshots under the scd layer would be too costly.
+- 'bus': virtualized layer built on top of the dwh and scd layers.
+This is where final dimension tables are structured and the scope of all transactions and transaction lines to be retrieved for all use-cases is defined.
+- 'ds': denormalized dataset layer contaning all additive calculations and joins with the dimension tables.
+This layer also contains the datasets including the user row-level-security.

-# Risks and mitigation actions
+# Identified risks and mitigation actions

 ## Incremental load discrepancy
-Problem: One of the main risks is that the complex incremental update of the DWH table using the previously described incremental load is somehow flawed.
+**Problem**: One of the main risks is that the complex incremental update of the DWH table using the previously described incremental load is somehow flawed.
-Solution: To control this risk, a test scenario has been designed to **control any row difference between the staging layer and the DWH layer using a hash of all columns and a full-outer join**.
+**Assessment**: Probability: Medium, Impact: High **Solution**: To control this risk, a test scenario has been designed to **control any row difference between the staging layer and the DWH layer using a hash of all columns and a full-outer join**.
+As a measure of safety (and performance), a primary key constraint has been applied on the dwh layer to ensure that no duplicate can ever be loaded or historized.

 ## Changing schemas and maintenance
-Problem: Since the ERP was recently implemented and is constantly evolving, several new fields will be integrated and the table schemas will evolve frequently.
+**Problem**: Since the ERP was recently implemented and is constantly evolving, several new fields will be integrated and the table schemas will evolve frequently.
-Solution: To control this risk, **the schema of all tables is only defined once**.
+**Assessment**: Probability: High, Impact: Medium **Solution**: To control this risk, **the schema of all tables is only defined once**.
 Historized dimension tables are defined in the snapshots script, while transactions with transaction lines are defined under a single preparation script (under 'prep'). **Any change to those scripts will automatically propagate to the upper datawarehouse layer ('dwh'), business layers ('bus') and the dataset layers ('ds')**.
 This automatic propagation is managed using the '*' operator and the dbt_utils.star() function.

 ## Scope extension
+**Problem**: In this first use-case, the data to be integrated from NetSuite into the different layers only covers invoice, sales orders and opportunities.
+However, other use cases will be requested by the client in the future (e.g. purchase orders analysis by supplier, stock with item receipts and item fulfillments, etc.).
+**Assessment**: Probability: High, Impact: Medium **Solution**: To manage evolutions, the highly normalized structure of the native NetSuite data model was kept in the dwh layer and the bus layer.
+Furthermore, several parameters were applied to filter the records at each level in a dynamic manner: (1) when the transactions and transaction lines are historized, (2) when the transactions and transaction lines are pushed to the bus layer, (3) when the datasets are constructed.
+This design enables a dynamic update of the scope of the BI platform (through the bus layer condition parameters) while keeping 100% of all NetSuite data in the dwh layer - ready to be used and integrated when needed.

+## Data volume being processed
+### Parameters on doc and date
+### Materialization strategy
+### Delta load
-##
+## DQ
-## Materialization
+## BUS layer maintenance

+# Design choices
+Dynamic hash keys